facelessuser/coloraide/docs/src/markdown/colors/ucs.md

 `v`  | [0.0, 1.0]
 `w`  | [0.0, 1.0]

-^\*^ current range is quite arbitrary and values can exceed the range, even in an sRGB gamut.
+^\*^ Space is not bound to the range and is used to define percentage inputs/outputs.
 ////

 //// html | figure